World 🢖 South America 🢖 Argentina

 Iguazu Falls are surrounded by subtropical rainforest of Alto Paraná Atlantic forest ecoregion.
-This ecosystem might be somewhat less diverse than the Amazon rainforest further north, but an occasional visitor will not notice it – the diversity of nature here is amazing.
+This ecosystem might be somewhat less diverse than the Amazon rainforest further north.
+An occasional visitor will not notice this because the diversity of nature here is amazing.
 In the surrounding forest grow more than 2000 species of vascular plants, here live jaguars, giant anteaters, ocelots, and caymans.
 Visitors are amazed by the incredible number and diversity of butterflies around the falls.

 There is an advantageous competition between Brazil and Argentina about the conservation of natural values around Iguazu Falls.
 Each country has developed modern tourist infrastructure to manage the huge flow of visitors and – naturally, to earn from this.

 Iguazu Falls in Brazil – Iguaçu National Park

 Already in the 19th century, in 1876 there started a campaign in Brazil to protect the area around the waterfall.
-Gradually there was established a nature protected area – a national park, which was officially established in 1939.
+Gradually there was established a nature protected area.
+A national park was officially established in 1939.

-In 1984 this park was included in UNESCO World Heritage list and now the area of the park is 1,700 km².
-The border of the park is easily seen on satellite images – this is a sharp, direct line between primeval tropical forest and agricultural fields and buildings.
+In 1984 this park was included in the UNESCO World Heritage list.
+Now the area of the park is 1,700 km².
+The border of the park is easily seen on satellite images: a sharp, direct line between primeval tropical forest and agricultural fields and buildings.

 Only 0.3% of the total park area is available to the main flow of visitors.

 Iguazu Falls in Argentina – Iguazú National Park

-Iguazu Falls became a popular tourist destination at the end of the 19th century.
-In 1902 there started the first official activities to protect the area around the falls and in 1934 was established national park.
+Iguazu Falls is a popular tourist destination since the end of the 19th century.
+In 1902 there started the first official activities to protect the area around the falls.
+The national park was established in 1934.

 In 1987 this park was included in the extended UNESCO World Heritage monument.
 Today this park is 550 km² large – and, similar to the situation in Brazil, its borders divide primeval nature from intensely managed lands.